ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 The following code defines a client-server Web application with only one service, registered at URL / (the root of the website).

-The code also defines a client-side application (section `[%%client ... ]` ) that appends a client-side generated widget to the page.
+The code also defines a client-side application (section `[%%client ... ]`) that appends a client-side generated widget to the page.
+Section `[%%shared ... ]` is compiled on both the server and client side programs.
+Alternatively, you can write `let%client`, `let%server` or `let%shared` (default) to define values on client side, on server side, or on both sides.

 {% highlight ocaml %}
 [%%shared